 Closed system/Open system

 At the top end of the scale are the double electric breast pumps (usually they also have a battery-operated option).
 These draw milk from both breasts at the same time.
 They save time and are usually very efficient, but the downside is they are expensive.
 Single electric pumps are more economical but take longer.
 Manual breast pumps are quite light and easily portable and are relatively inexpensive, but some of them are not as efficient at pumping.
 If you are going to rely on pumping fairly regularly (even once a day, for the night feed), these will only add to the workload of a tired mama.
+However, silicone manual breast pumps are quite the game-changer, especially in the early days of breastfeeding.

 The other thing to consider when you are looking at buying or renting a breast pump is if it’s a closed-system one or an open-system one.
 The closed-system type doesn’t allow the milk to flow into the machine.
 Some of the closed-system pumps are also known as hospital-grade breast pumps and are considered the most high-end and hygienic.
 This system is more expensive than an open one, where there is no barrier between the milk and the pump mechanism.